dlcs/dlcs-net/DLCS.Mock/Generated-Docs/OriginStrategy.md

 # OriginStrategy

 As a customer you can provide information to the DLCS to allow it to fetch your images from their origin endpoints.
 Every customer has a default origin strategy, which is for the DLCS to attempt to fetch the image from its origin URL without presenting credentials.
-This is fine for images that are publicly available, but is unlikely to be appropriate for images you are exposing from your asset management system.You might have a service that is available only to the DLCS, or an FTP site.
+This is fine for images that are publicly available, but is unlikely to be appropriate for images you are exposing from your asset management system.
+You might have a service that is available only to the DLCS, or an FTP site.

 ```